iainctduncan/papers/source/features_usage.rst

 This is useful when working on a program or piece while it runs: a user can put state variables and score data in one file and algorithms in another, allowing them to reload the algorithms file after changing it, while leaving the state and score data alone.

-In the event that the user has multiple simlarly-named files on their Max search path, Max will load the first one it finds, and print a message to the Max console indicating that multiple source files were found and which one it loaded.
+In the event that the user has multiple similarly-named files on their Max search path, Max will load the first one it finds, and print a message to the Max console indicating that multiple source files were found and which one it loaded.
 (This is a feature of Max, and has nothing to do with s4m specifically - it comes with the use of the SDK functions to load files from the search path.)

-..
-TODO: ? figures of loading some files

 Inlets and Outlets
 ^^^^^^^^^^^^^^^^^^